Nagelfar/RestaurantKata/README.md

 - The customer itself exposes some endpoints described [here](services/Customer.yaml), which can be called by other systems
 - [Guest experience](services/GuestExperience.yaml), [Table Service](services/TableService.yaml) and [Billing](services/Billing.yaml) define contracts that are called by the customer application
-- a documentation about the service description files can be read in the following [readme](./services/Readme.md)
+- documentation about the service description files can be read in the following [readme](./services/Readme.md)
 - start with specifying the communication contracts between the actors
 - there are [`templates`](./templates/Readme.md) for a quick start available
 - focus on creating a runnable solution and make sure you understand the problem.